Articles and Bylaws of SIPTA

 - A Teller Committee consisting of three Members who are not standing for office will be chosen by the Executive Committee through a discussion and vote as arranged by the President (possibly done by electronic means such as email).
 The Executive Committee provides the Teller Committee with a list of Members and a list of candidacies along with their statements.

-- The Teller Committee makes the list of candidates and their statements available online.
-After two weeks (to allow the Teller Committee to correct errors) the list is declared final and the Teller Committee asks all Members to cast their vote by email directed to an address provided by the Teller Committee.
+- The Teller Committee makes the list of candidates and their statements available online and asks all SIPTA Members to verify the list and statements, giving two weeks to allow the Teller Committee to correct any errors.
+After these two weeks the list is declared final and the Teller Committee asks all Members to cast their vote by an electronic method as designated by the Teller Committee.
 The Teller Committee is responsible for sending people a confirmation email that their vote is received.

 - If an individual has been nominated for, and chooses to stand for, more than one office, then that individual can only be elected to one office.
 The top-down ranking of officers is President, Secretary, Treasurer, Executive Editor, and at-large.
 Election to a higher office precludes eligibility to be elected to a lower office.